Sam-Kohl/Full-Stack-Trigger-Warning-App/README.md

+# NO LONGER WORKS due to public API discontinuation

 # TriggerWarning

 A Full-Stack web application that utilizes Python/Django on the back end and Node/React on the front end allowing a Reddit subreddit moderator to remove multiple posts, comments, and comment replies that contain a specific, user given word or words at the same time.